-Hong Kong protesters: Desperation led to legislature attack
+‘Desperate:’ Hong Kong protesters detail legislature assault

 “They’re blaming the protesters” for breaking windows, Nick said.
 “But there are three people dead. .
 If you put it on a scale, I think three lives are more important than three (pieces of) glass.”

+China’s foreign ministry later condemned the occupation and vandalization of the legislature as “serious illegal acts that trample on the rule of law and endanger social order.”

-Since then, the group has moved from one friend’s house to another to avoid police while contacting lawyers, gearing themselves for arrest.
-The members of their resource station met at a hotel restaurant on Tuesday evening and decided to speak to the media.
+Since then, the group has moved from one friend’s house to another to avoid police while contacting lawyers, preparing themselves for arrest.
+The members of their resource station met at a hotel restaurant on Tuesday evening and decided to speak to the press.

 Yes, they were scared.
 Yes, they might get caught.
 But for five years they felt they had tried everything, and concluded the only tactic that worked was force.